MegLip/currency/README.md

 # currency
-Modul.9.2 Obsługa API
+Modul.9.2 (API)
+A simple project created to convert amount in indicated currency to PLN.
+Exchange rate is being read from nbp website.

-* pobieranie danych z API NBP
+* downloading data from the NBP API
-* zapisywanie w pliku csv
+* saving to csv file
-* stworzenie kalkulatora walut.
-Aby zobaczyć gotową stronę, należy uruchomić flask i otworzyć adres: http://localhost:5000.
+* creating a currency calculator
+To see the finished page, run flask and open the address: http://localhost:5000.